wildfly/quickstart/wsat-simple/README.md

 ### Migrate the Quickstart Source

-Now that you have confirmed it is working you can now migrate the quickstart source.
-You no longer need the default application so change directory into the new git repo and tell git to remove the source files and pom:
+Now that you have confirmed it is working you can migrate the quickstart source.
+You do not need the generated default application, so navigate to the new git repository directory and tell git to remove the source and pom files:

         cd wsatsimple
         git rm -r src pom.xml